Chocolate drizzled coconut macaroons are cookies with the most nutritious ingredients! Yes, please. 😊

 Lately, my husband John and I have been trying to eliminate milk, refined sugar, and most flours (yes that includes gluten free ones!) from our diet.

-This makes it a bit tricky when we start craving a cookie or pastry with our tea.
+This makes it a bit tricky when we start craving a cookie or pastry with our afternoon tea.
 Coconut macaroons to the rescue.
 These cookies are sure to satisfy anybody’s sweet tooth.

 Ingredients You’ll Need